 Any questions about brand identity can be directed to email@example.com.

-The role of University Communications is to ensure that URLs within the JHU.edu domain are aligned with the university’s identity and Use of Name guidelines and that they are appropriately labeled based on the content of the website or application.
+The role of University Communications is to ensure that URLs within the JHU.edu domain are aligned with the university’s identity and URL guidelines and that they are appropriately labeled based on the content of the website or application.
 This includes limiting top-level subdomains (i.e., subdomain.jhu.edu) to universitywide or interdivisional entities and initiatives.
 All other websites must be included within the parent entity’s web framework.

 Please contact your division’s or department’s marketing and communications team for further instruction if your content is not approved for a top-level JHU.edu subdomain.